Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc liftings: definitions

 such that: \begin{enumerate} \item the exceptional locus of $f$ (resp.\ of $\widetilde{f}$) is the divisor $E$ (resp.\ $\mathcal{E}$), and \item $(\mathcal{Y}, f_*^{-1}\mathcal{D}+\mathcal{E})$ (resp.\ $(\mathcal{X}, \mathcal{D})$) is a lifting of $(Y, f_*^{-1}D+E)$ (resp.\ of $(X, D)$) in the sense of \autoref{def:lifting}. \end{enumerate} In this case, we say that $(\mathcal{X}, \mathcal{D})$ (resp.\ $\widetilde{f}$) is a \emph{strong log lifting} of $(X,D)$ (resp.\ of $f$). \end{definition}

 By \cite{BBKW24}*{Lemma 2.12}, the liftability of one log resolution is equivalent to the log liftability of any log resolution.
-A strong log lifting should be thought of as an equisingular deformation to characteristic 0, as shown by \cite{BBKW24}*{Proposition 6.2} and by the following lemma:
+A strong log lifting should be thought of as an equisingular deformation to characteristic 0, as shown by \cite{BBKW24}*{Proposition 6.2} and by the following lemma (we recall, following \cite{ABP24}*{Definition 4.11}, that a family $f \colon (\mathcal{X}, \mathcal{D}) \to \Spec(W(k))$ is \emph{locally stable} if it is a family of pairs such that $(\mathcal{X}, \mathcal{D}+X_k)$ is slc).